Best Business Lines of Credit for New Businesses in February 2025

 Can withdraw money as needed

-Only pay interest on the amount that you borrow
+Only pay interest on the amount you borrow

 Typically has lower interest rates and higher borrowing limits than a credit card

-Not the best pick for financing large purchases or ongoing expenses
+Not the best pick for financing large purchases or ongoing business expenses

 May need to secure your financing with collateral

-Additional fees can elevate the cost of borrowing
+Additional fees can increase the total cost of borrowing

 Alternatives to business lines of credit for new businesses